aas-core-works/aas-core-codegen/CONTRIBUTING.rst

 2) Limit the subject line to 50 characters
 3) Capitalize the subject line
 4) Do not end the subject line with a period
-5) Use the imperative mood in the subject line
+5) Use the imperative mood in the subject line, full sentences in the body
 6) Wrap the body at 72 characters
 7) Use the body to explain *what* and *why* vs. *how*

 .. _guidelines on commit messages: https://chris.beams.io/posts/git-commit/

+If you are merging in a pull request, please squash before merging.
+We want to keep the Git history as simple as possible, and the commits during the development are rarely insightful later.

 Development Scripts
 ===================